 * If possible, and I know this goes against the norm, please get your entries in as early as possible for all events.
 We know things can change until the last minute, but having estimated numbers early will help the Board plan for extra judging, schedule changes for the number of elimination rounds needed, and prepare for some extra activities to celebrate our return to an in-person tournament!

-* Our Qualifying Tournament for all other debate and speech events will be on Friday and Saturday, March 3-4, 2023, at Overlake High School in Redmond, WA.
-Thank you in advance to Coach Robin Monteith and her debaters for welcoming all of us to their school!
+* Our Qualifying Tournament for all other debate and speech events will be on Friday and Saturday, March 2-3, 2024, at Overlake High School in Redmond, WA.
+Debate rounds will begin on Friday and end on Saturday.
+Speech rounds will be on Saturday.

 * While we will use our district funds to provide extra judging for this event, we ask everyone to provide as many qualified, neutral judges as possible in order to provide the most efficient and equitable experience for all.
 Please remember: this is not the event for relatively new judges.
 It is our responsibility as coaches to bring our best.
 When we look at the judging pool, we should all be excited to have these judges for our kids.

-*Here is the link to recommend your students for this year’s Team Puget Sound Worlds School Debate squads!
+*Information on how to apply for the Puget Sound NSDA Worlds teams will be coming in a separate email.
 Remember: our district may send two squads of 3-5 debaters to compete in this event.